sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm-cloud-deployment/aks.md

 ## Steps {#aks-steps}

-### Create Override File & Add Deployment Configurations
+### Create override file & add deployment configurations

 Create your override file and add in any configuration override settings you need - see [configuration](./helm/#configuration) documentation for more information on override files and the options for custom configurations.